PostHog/posthog.com/contents/tutorials/identifying-power-users.md

 These are just a few examples – be creative with how you use your PostHog data.

-Once you've picked signals for identifying power users, assemble [cohorts](/docs/data/cohorts) that gather and surface them.
-These enable you and your teammates to dive deep on usage patterns, create insights and review replays.
+Once you've picked signals for identifying power users, it's time to assemble [cohorts](/docs/data/cohorts) that gather and surface them.

+Cohorts group specific users who have something in common.
+You can apply a cohort to a dashboard, to understand trends for just that group, or use it to filter replays.
+You can even compare *behavior* between people inside and outside a cohort.

+Here's how to create them.

 ## Static cohorts